Starting and leaving a job

 What is the difference between a criminal record check and police vetting?

-Be wary – some employers might ask you to consent to the police vetting process when the Ministry of Justice form is all that’s really necessary.
+Be wary – some employers might ask you to consent to the police vetting process when the Ministry of Justice criminal record check is all that’s really necessary.
 You can come into a Community Law Centre for advice about whether your employer is allowed to ask for a full police vet.

 Can my boss stop me working for other employers?